Sailing at the 1980 Summer Olympics

 Sailing/Yachting is an Olympic sport starting from the Games of the 1st Olympiad (1896 Olympics in Athens, Greece).
 With the exception of 1904 and the canceled 1916 Summer Olympics, sailing has always been included on the Olympic schedule.
 The Sailing program of 1980 consisted of a total of six sailing classes (disciplines).
-For each class seven races were scheduled from 19 to 29 July 1980 of the coast of Tallinn (district of Pirita, in present-day Estonia), in that time an annexed part of the USSR at the Baltic Sea.
+For each class seven races were scheduled from 19 to 29 July 1980 of the coast of Tallinn (district of Pirita, in present-day Estonia), in that time an illegally annexed part of the USSR at the Baltic Sea.
 The sailing was done on the triangular type Olympic courses.

 Venue

 According to the IOC statutes the contests in all sport disciplines must be held either in, or as close as possible to the city which the IOC has chosen.
 Since Moscow was not a suitable place the Olympic Yachting Centre in Pirita Tallinn was constructed for the 1980 Olympic Sailing event.